IVDC-Club-IIT-Indore/IITISoC-22-Auto3-LiDAR-Obstacle-Avoidance-Robots/README.md

 (Left) Gazebo Simulation
 (Right) Corresponding 3D map - The vehicle was displaced from the position shown in the simulation... the yellow lines at the bottom are the LiDAR lines falling on the ground generated at the "circled spots".
 A larger .bag file is required to generate larger maps, we've haven't moved much in this demo so the file is small.

+The 3D data is recorded in a .bag file and then converted into a format that can be accepeted by the 3D slam algorithm.

 Thus, a combination 2D and 3D data are used to track and navigate any area.
 Despite having a limited use case, we have also tested it in more challenging environments like the following:- (Many more .world files have been provided... modify line 7 in gmappingdemo.launch to try them)

 (Put gifs of rviz simulations of different world, maybe even only 3d data)
 ## Roadmap
+### Finalized
+- [x] 3D SLAM Implementation (We finished it before time... might refine)
+- [x] Person Identification (Implemented but hasn't been tested)
+- [ ] 3D Object Tracking
+- [ ] Improved Path Planning using C++ code
+- [ ] Simplifying Installation Process (.bash files? , adding to repo?)

+<div id="ideas"></div>

+### Ideas

+(random thoughts... might implement if we have time)

+Note: Members(or mentors) can add any wacky ideas here through pull requests.
+If everyone agrees to implement it, we'll switch it to finalized.

+- Provide set-up for IRL Jackal Installation

+- Use person identification to make a person follower robot so that it can carry those boxes around... or do something similar to [MIT's Jackal](https://www.youtube.com/watch?v=CK1szio7PyA)

+- Use roswtf to handle error situations like collisions

+- Merge projects with Robotic arm IITISOC team to make something like [this](https://youtu.be/H-uSBO5e0_M) (Robotic arm combined with person identification sounds like an machine that would be useful for the unavoidable AI takeover :D )

 ## Contributing
 On the off chance that someone other than the judges or mentors see this,